+The most pertinent feature of these leveraged funds which the fund companies have endeavored to make clear is that they are only designed to attain a multiple of the underlying index return on a daily basis.
+Due to compounding issues, often referred to as the Constant Leverage Trap, this daily multiple cannot be guaranteed with any certainty into the future.
 In fact, virtually any realized multiple is possible for any leveraged fund given enough time, return trend, and volatility.
-This multiple can work both for and against the investor, but under most market conditions as evidenced above, the effects of volatility generally cause long-term return multiples to be much less than a fund's daily leverage ratio and on occasion, a bullish or bearish leveraged fund can lose money over an extended period of time even if the underlying index is up or down respectively over that same time period.
+This multiple can work both for and against the investor, but under most market conditions, the effects of volatility generally cause long-term return multiples to be much less than a fund's daily leverage ratio and on occasion, a bullish or bearish leveraged fund can lose money over an extended period of time even if the underlying index is up or down respectively over that same time period.
 This has led to less than favorable press for these funds, (Justice 2009; Lauricella 2009; Spence 2009; Zwieg 2009).